Why Your Child May Need a Psychiatrist for Mental Health or Addiction Treatment

 - What’s happening in their life – academic performance, planning their future, and how much support they’re receiving from family and friends.

-If your teen is willing to open up during their sessions with a psychiatrist, they will be able to create a treatment plan that is best suited for their needs.
+If your teen is willing to open up during their sessions with a psychiatrist, they can create a treatment plan best suited for their needs.

 A psychiatrist can provide help for your child directly, but depending on how severe their substance abuse and mental health diagnosis is, other treatment plans can be offered for your child to receive the best care possible.